Zverik/osm_to_sandbox/README.md

 This is a script to download data from OSM API and upload it to the [mapping sandbox](https://wiki.openstreetmap.org/wiki/Sandbox_for_editing).

-Note that it clears all data in the sandbox before hand.
+Note that it clears all data in the sandbox beforehand.
 NEVER change endpoint addresses in the script.

 ## Installation